 The Bologna Group is active on scientific dissemination in Emilia Romagna.

-Currently the AMS-02 group in Bologna consists of five staff and one post-doc research members.
+Currently the AMS-02 group in Bologna consists of six staff and one post-doc research members.

 The contribution of Bologna to the construction and testing of AMS would have not been possible without the dedicated effort of the technical and engineering team: C. Guandalini, M. Lolli, R. Pilastrini.